Spring Travel Savings From Credit Card Spending

 Today, it can feel as if airlines and airports, both big and small, are squeezing every penny from travelers, with add-ons for baggage and lounge use and charges for itinerary changes that can run up the price of a ticket into the hundreds of dollars.
 It doesn’t have to be that way if you have a credit card with perks that let you avoid all that.

-Read the fine print and you may find that you have an airline credit card that offers you the ability to check your bags, free of charge.
+Read the fine print and you may find that you have an airline credit card or airline miles credit card that offers you the ability to check your bags, free of charge or use a statement credit to cover the cost of your checked bag.
 Some cards allow just the cardholder to check a free bag, while others grant this perk to several more accompanying travelers.
 For frequent fliers, or large families traveling together on a spring vacation, these perks may outweigh other rewards and translate into more spring travel savings.

 Not all credit cards offer these benefits, so check with your individual card issuer for details.

 A host of perks may be available to those traveling abroad or on a road trip.